CallMiner

-CallMiner is a Massachusetts-based software company that develops speech analytics and interaction analytics software.
-It was founded in 2002 and is headquartered in Waltham, Massachusetts with offices in Fort Myers, Florida, Boston, Massachusetts, and the United Kingdom.
-The company uses Artificial Intelligence to extract insight from the conversations that occur between businesses and their customers, typically through the contact center.
-These conversations can be voice-based and occur over the phone, or text-based and occur over digital mediums such as online, chat, email, social media messaging, and more.
-As of December 2019, CallMiner has raised six rounds of venture funding.
-Its largest and latest investment was 2019’s funding from GS Growth, an investment unit of Goldman Sachs.
+CallMiner is a Massachusetts-based customer experience (CX) automation software company.
+Founded in 2002, it is headquartered in Waltham, Massachusetts with offices in the United Kingdom and Prague.

+CallMiner develops software that uses artificial intelligence to analyze conversations between businesses and their customers.
+These interactions may be voice-based and occur over the phone, or text-based and occur over digital channels such as online reviews, chat, surveys, email, social media messaging, and more.
+Organizations use the resulting insights to improve automation, operational efficiency, and agent performance.

 History

 CallMiner was founded in 2002 by Jeff Gallino, Cliff LaCoursiere and Kim Brown.
-The company develops technology for Customer service and call centers with a focus on improving contact center performance and gathering key business intelligence through analysis of contacts across companies’ communication channels.
-As of September 2017, CallMiner has raised 5 rounds of funding from 7 investors, beginning with a $2 million Series A round in August 2004, with Inflexion Partners leading the round.
-Most recently, the company raised $6 million in venture capital in January 2016.
-In addition to Inflexion Capital, other investors include Florida Growth Fund, In-Q-Tel, Intersouth Partners, NewSpring Capital, Sigma Partners and Village Ventures.
+The company develops technology for Customer service and call centers with a focus on improving contact center performance, customer experience, monitoring human and AI agents, automated quality assurance, and gathering key business intelligence.
+Analysis and automation of contacts across companies’ communication channels enhance accuracy and performance, and deliver better customer outcomes.
+CallMiner has raised multiple rounds of funding from investors such as NewSpring Capital and In-Q-Tel, including a $75 million investment from Goldman Sachs in 2019.